AditiThakur8/Amazon-Apparel-Recommendation-System/README.md

 - **User Ratings**: Customer feedback and ratings.
 - **Product Categories**: Classification of products into various apparel categories.

-(Data source: [Amazon Product Dataset](https://www.kaggle.com/), pre-processed for use in this project.)

 ---

 ## Installation and Usage